AI in Teaching and Learning

-Oxford Brookes position on the use of Generative AI in teaching, learning and assessment: Embrace and Adapt
+Oxford Brookes position statement on AI use in teaching, learning, and assessment 2025

 Safe and secure use of AI

 AI models and software tools offer exciting time-saving affordances for academic practice and professional service.
 However, they might store, use or distribute data uploaded to them.
-This means they are not safe and secure, or GDPR compliant.
+This means they are not safe and secure and may be in breach of GDPR, the EU AI Act or other regulatory frameworks.

 When using AI tools, beware of uploading any sensitive, confidential or protected data.